top of page

 Eligibility

-Recent travel scholars have included an applicant studying homelessness in Vatican City, a PhD candidate studying chimpanzee behavior, a ministerial candidate studying nude protests by rural Nigerian women, and an applicant studying Italian jewelry techniques in Florence.
+Previous Travel Scholars have included an applicant studying homelessness in Vatican City, a PhD candidate studying chimpanzee behavior in Uganda, a ministerial candidate studying nude protests by rural women in Nigeria, and an applicant studying Italian jewelry techniques in Florence.

 All Women’s Travel Club records, including records of Travel Scholars, ultimately reside in the Archives of Schlesinger Library, Radcliffe Institute for Advanced Study, Harvard University.